 Capital assets, which include office equipment and furniture, are reported in the government-wide financial statements.
 Assets are recorded at historical cost or estimated historical cost.
 A capitalization threshold of \$25,000 is used.
-As of September 30, 2018 capital assets are being depreciated using the straight-line method over the following estimated useful lives:
+As of September 30, 2020, the District has no capital assets.